 Almond cookies are an excellent solution for those who want to indulge in an almond dessert.
 They are thin and flat that could perform to be crunchy and chewy at the same time.
 They are highly addictive.

 I hope you can bake these crunchy pieces for your children.
 I am confident your kids will fall in love with them right away!

 18. Fortune Cookies

 Fortune cookies are small and have a golden color that fits into your palm easily.
 The cookies are notable for their one-of-the-kind shape.

 Remove the flat circles from the oven, fold them while the cookies are still soft and warm.
 And then set them aside to cool; it only takes a few seconds for them to harden into shape.

 You can put your friendly messages inside the cookies and give them to your family, friends, coworkers, colleagues to express your gratitude.

 19. Pineapple Tarts

 The next item on this great list is pineapple tart.
 The golden ball and sunny-side-up pieces are simply delicious and bring back many childhood memories for the Chinese.

 It also has a lightly spiced flavor of clove and cinnamon.
 As a result, the cookies are heavenly delicious and do not stick to the mouth and teeth as imagined.

 10 Gelatins And Pudding

 Making a tasty dessert full of milk and gelatins is undoubtedly one of the most compelling ways.
 Furthermore, there are so many delicious milk pudding and gelatins out there.
 Why not give it a chance?

 20. Grass Jelly

 Grass jelly is a typical summer dessert in China and offers health and wellness benefits.
 For a simple chilled dessert, cut the smooth glassy jelly into cubes and serve with honey, mango, ice cream, crushed ice, or whatever you want.

 Make this light jelly at home by following this simple recipe.
 Just feel free to customize your version.

 21. Almond Tofu

 The next dish is simple almond tofu.
-If you find a blaze dessert to put on the menu, you have a great option.
+If you’re finding an excellent Chinese tofu treat to put on the dessert menu, you have a great option.